liuqx315/Multiscale-pattern/doc/guide/source/nvectors/index.rst

 all operate on generic vectors (of type ``N_Vector``) through a set of operations defined by, and specific to, the particular NVECTOR implementation.
-Users can provide a custom implementation of the NVECTOR module or use one of two provided within SUNDIALS, one serial and the other an MPI parallel implementation.
+Users can provide a custom implementation of the NVECTOR module or use one of four provided within SUNDIALS -- a serial and three parallel implementations.
+The generic operations are described below.
+In the sections following, the implementations provided with SUNDIALS are described.

 The generic ``N_Vector`` type is a pointer to a structure that has an implementation-dependent *content* field containing the description